Daniel J. Frey

 Here's an example of what I'm talking about.

-Upon the question of immigration, we are told you must have security first then possibly consideration will be given to why undocumented immigration happens in the first place.
+Upon the question of immigration, we are told you must have security first; then, possibly, consideration will be given to why undocumented immigration happens in the first place.

 Why can't we do both?